Notice to Comply or Vacate-Residential

 Residential Comply or Vacate Notices

-A “10-day” notice to comply or vacate should be served only when a landlord demands that the tenant comply with the terms of the lease, other than payment of rent.
-Nonpayment of rent or any monetary breach should not be demanded on the notice to comply or vacate.
+A “10-day” notice to comply or vacate should be served only when a landlord demands that the tenant comply with the terms of the lease, or legal obligations, other than payment of rent.
+Nonpayment of rent or any monetary breach should not be demanded in the notice to comply or vacate.

 If a tenant causes threats to health or safety that can be remedied by cleaning or repair, the landlord may be required to give a 30-day notice.